 Welcome to the Crump Group webpages!

-Please see the vacancies tab for studentship information in our group for September 2017 start.
+Please see the vacancies tab for studentship information in our group or my colleagues groups.

 Our group is currently studying protein structure and function using principally NMR spectroscopy.
 Our interests lie in four main areas as follows,